grease-xmr/grease/docs/introduction.md

 Alice is a customer of Bob's bar.
 Alice will be making multiple purposes throughout an evening.
-She opens a channel at the beginning of the evening with a certain amount of Monero, and can make instant purchases against it until she or Bob closes it at the end of the evening and the final settlement is recorded on-chain.
+She opens a channel at the beginning of the evening with a certain amount of Monero, and can make instant purchases against it until she and Bob mutually closes it at the end of the evening and the final settlement is recorded on-chain.

 #### Micro-transactions
 Bob owns a Monero-enabled arcade.
 Dave can open a channel and play dozens, or hundreds of games until his balance